Pakistan Rangers: Wartime responsibilities

 A Punjab Ranger at the Wagah border.

 The West Pakistan Rangers fought alongside the Pakistan Army in several conflicts, namely the Indo-Pakistani War of 1965 and the Indo-Pakistani War of 1971.
 After the war in 1971 and subsequent independence of Bangladesh, the force was federalized under the Ministry of Defence as the Pakistan Rangers and shortly afterwards in 1974, it was made a component of the Civil Armed Forces (CAF) under the Ministry of Interior.
 Since then, the Pakistan Rangers are primarily responsible for guarding the border with neighbouring India during times of peace and war.

 The Pakistan Rangers have participated in military exercises with the Pakistan Army's Special Service Group (SSG) and also assisted with military operations in the past since their revitalization and rebuilding after the Indo-Pakistani War of 1971.
 The first such participation was in 1973, when they operated under the command of the SSG to raid the Iraqi embassy in Islamabad alongside local police.
 In 1992, the Sindh Rangers saw an extensive deployment throughout Karachi to keep peace in the city in support of the Government of Sindh.
 The Sindh Provincial Police and Pakistan Rangers were involved in Operation Blue Fox against the MQM with direction from the Pakistan Army.
 Due to their close association with the military, the Rangers also saw combat against regular Indian troops during the Kargil War of 1999 in Kashmir.
-In 2007, the Pakistan Rangers alongside regular Pakistani soldiers and SSG commandos participated in Operation Silence against Taliban forces in Islamabad.
-The conflict started when, after 18 months of tensions between government authorities and Islamist militants, Taliban militants attacked the Punjab Rangers guarding the nearby Ministry of Environment building and set it ablaze.
-Immediately following this event, they proceeded to attack a nearby Pakistani healthcare centre, kidnapping an abundance of Chinese nurses, and subsequently locked themselves inside the Red Mosque with hostages.
+In 2007, the Pakistan Rangers alongside regular Pakistani soldiers and SSG commandos participated in Operation Silence against a Jihadist private militia in Islamabad.
+The conflict started when, after 18 months of tensions between government authorities and Islamist militia, then the militia attacked the Punjab Rangers guarding the nearby Ministry of Environment building and set it ablaze and subsequently locked themselves inside the Red Mosque.
 Two years later, in 2009, the Rangers once again participated in a special military operation in Lahore alongside the SSG, when twelve terrorists operating for the Taliban attacked the Manawan Police Academy in Lahore.
 The operation ended with eight militants killed and four captured.
 Later that year, the Government of Pakistan deployed the Punjab Rangers to secure the outskirts of Islamabad when the Taliban had taken over the Buner, Lower Dir, Swat and Shangla districts.
 Following these incidents, the Rangers participated in the Pakistan Army's Operation Black Thunderstorm.